PeterDomanski/BG-Prediction-for-Type-1-Diabetics-using-DRL/README.md

     - rl_algorithm [str]: specify which RL algorithm to use
         Options: ddpg, td3, reinforce, ppo, sac, dqn
         Note: dqn only for single step; tf_agents only supoort scalar actions
+    - max_window_count [int]: specify the maximum number of windows to use per training iteration
+        Note: specify -1 if you want to use as much windows as possible with random starting point

 ### Visualization in Tensorboard
 Navigate to logging directory of interest and type  (in the terminal)